schleuder/schleuder-website/schleuder/docs/subscribers.md

 A successful answer should look something like this:
 > Fingerprint for youraccount@yourmail.net set to 12345678DEADBEEF12345678DEADBEEF12345678.

-From now on, all mails will be encrpyted to the **new** key and all your mails must be signed with this key.
+From now on, all mails will be encrypted to the **new** key and all your mails must be signed with this key.

 ##### One caveat: Disabled commands